 1. Create a Detailed Estimate or Proposal

-Don’t skimp on your estimate and proposal—ensure it includes all the essential details that will contribute toward project success.
+Don’t skimp on your estimate and proposal—ensure it includes all the essential details contributing to project success.
 While a proposal and estimate differ, with a proposal used for winning a client’s business and an estimate used for new projects with existing clients, you’ll typically want to include the following in both:

 - The scope of work with a detailed breakdown of all the services